 This region is vast.
 Many people do not realise is that “Cappadocia” is not just a small town.

 It is an area in Central Turkey that encompasses several towns and cities in its grasp.
-This region includes Göreme, the popular tourist town where you can watch on as the Cappadocia balloons take flight every morning, and the quieter towns of Urgup and Uchisar, among others.
+This region includes Goreme, the famous tourist town where you can watch as the Cappadocia balloons take flight every morning, and the quieter towns of Urgup and Uchisar, among others.

 Take to the Skies in a Cappadocia Balloon Ride

-The balloons are without a doubt one of the major reasons that people from around the globe flock here.
+The balloons are without a doubt one of the main draws of visiting Cappadocia.
 Every morning, around 50-100 balloons are launched into the air.
 They fill the skies with incredibly vivid colours.

 Your balloon company will organise a pick-up from your hotel in the early hours of the morning and take you to the departure spot.
 You will typically need to leave your hotel at around 5 am.